simp/puppetsync/README.md

 ### Puppetsync `config`

-The workflow of a specific Puppetsync session (sync -> apply -> merge of releated PRs) is controlled by a single configuration data structure, defined in Hiera using the key `puppetsync::plan_config`.
+The workflow of a specific Puppetsync session (sync -> apply -> merge of related PRs) is controlled by a single configuration data structure, defined in Hiera using the key `puppetsync::plan_config`.

 Typically, the `puppetsync::plan_config` data structure is defined in its own